Tips for Visiting Upper Geyser Basin (Old Faithful & Beyond)

 3. Stay on the designated trails: For your safety, stick to the trails when exploring the geysers and hot springs.
 The ground around these features can be dangerous.

 2. Wear appropriate clothing: Make sure your Yellowstone packing list includes comfortable walking shoes and layered clothing.
 The weather can change abruptly in Yellowstone, and you’ll be better prepared if you have options for different temperatures.
-This area is large, so expect a lot of walking, especially if you plan to see Morning Glory.
+This area is large, so expect a lot of walking, especially if you plan to see the Morning Glory pool.

 6. Consider staying at Old Faithful Inn so that you can see Old Faithful erupt with much lower crowds.
 We stayed there for one night and enjoyed seeing the geyser erupt twice later in the day with fewer people around.